HeavyHorst/remco/docs/content/template/template-filters.md

 In.split("/").join("_").substr(1).toUpperCase();
 ```

-There are two predifined variabled:
+There are two predifined variables:

   - In: the filter input
   - Param: the optional filter parameter